SGPR2001/FlightsAndSearchService/README.md

   ```
   -Once you have added your db config as listed above,go to the src folder from your terminal and execute`npx sequelize db:create`
   and then execute
+  To create a model we use
+    ` npx sequelize model:generate --name Airport --attributes name:String,address:String,cityId:integer`
+    and then we use
   `npx sequelize db:migrate`
+  to undo the actions we can use
+  `npx sequelize db:migrate:undo`

   ```